rcastellotti/papers/papers/dynamo.md

 Agreement (SLA), a formally negotiated contract where a client and a service agree on several system-related characteristics, which most prominently include the client’s expected request rate distribution for a particular API and the expected service latency under those conditions.
-An example of a simple SLA is a service guaranteeing that it willprovide a response within 300ms for 99.9% of its requests for a peak client load of 500 requests per second.
+An example of a simple SLA is a service guaranteeing that it will provide a response within 300ms for 99.9% of its requests for a peak client load of 500 requests per second.

 In Amazon’s decentralized service oriented infrastructure, SLAs play an important role.
 For example a page request to one of the e-commerce sites typically requires the rendering engine to construct its response by sending requests to